Phase transition on the fluctuation of the structure of random walk ranges: The fluctuations converge to 0 in dimension

 In this subsection, we present, for independent interest, a similar analysis done in the previous sections when we impose weaker conditions on the bounds we obtain for the variance and the expectation for the cross terms under consideration in $d=4$.
-Namely, we will assume that the cross-terms are very heavy tailed and that we have some almost optimal upper and lower bounds for the variance up to powers of $\log n$.
-In particular, we will give the proof of the desired result for the effective resistance in $d=4$ in Subsection \ref{general:ER:d=4}.
-The following assumption will detail what we assume about the cross terms under consideration.
+Namely, we will assume that the cross terms are very heavy tailed and that we have some almost optimal upper and lower bounds for the variance up to powers of $\log n$.
+In particular, we will show that the effective resistance in $d=4$ satisfies these assumptions in Subsection \ref{general:ER:d=4}.
+Assumption \ref{asmp:weaksmpheavy} will detail what we assume about the cross terms under consideration.

-Before this, in Subsection \ref{UB for cross:ER:d=4}, we will give an estimate for the effective resistance, which assures that Assumption \ref{asmp:weaksmpheavy} parts (2) (3) will hold.
+Before this, in Subsection \ref{UB for cross:ER:d=4}, we will briefly derive estimates for the effective resistance, which ensure that parts (2) and (3) of Assumption \ref{asmp:weaksmpheavy} will hold.